-When you get a business overdraft, the bank has given you credit for a certain amount on your regular business transaction account.
-For example, if your approved overdraft limit is $10,000, you can have a negative account balance up to that amount.
+When you get a business overdraft (sometimes called a bank overdraft), the bank gives you credit for a certain amount on your regular business transaction account.
+For example, if your approved overdraft limit is $30,000 – your credit limit- you can have a negative account balance up to that amount.

-A business overdraft is like a line of credit in that you have a maximum credit amount and only pay interest on what you borrow.
-So if you only use $5,000 of the $10,000 approved limit, you will only pay interest on $5,000.
+A business overdraft facility is like a line of credit in that you have a maximum credit amount and only pay interest on what you borrow.
+So if you only use $15,000 of the $30,000 approved limit, you will only pay interest on $15,000.
 Of course, the amount you have drawn will fluctuate as you receive and spend money.
 This flexibility makes it a convenient alternative to a business loan if you get credit approval.

 When should you use a business overdraft?

 A business overdraft can be helpful if your cash flow fluctuates.
 For example:

 - You work on long-term projects but only get paid when they are completed.

 - Your sales are seasonal, but you need to pay staff and buy inventory throughout the year.

 - You have a new business, and you need to cover costs before you start earning an income.

 - You have had customers fail to pay their invoices on time and you need assistance until your cash flow recovers.